- When will I know who my roommate is?

 A professionally trained Assistant Director supervises each residence hall, and there is an Assistant Director on Call to respond to emergencies.
-Each residence hall has at least one Community Advisor that is on duty each night.
+Each residence hall has at least one Resident Assistant that is on duty each night.
 The Marietta College Police Department is also available to assist students.

 What type of security exists in the residence halls?

 Each residence hall is locked 24/7 and has its own card-key access.
 Students are only able to access the halls that they are assigned to live in.
 Your College ID, which you will receive during orientation, will be coded for your hall.
 In addition, Community Living staff and the Marietta College Police Department make rounds during the evenings each day the residence halls are open.
-Harrison Hall also has security cameras at entrances and in the building to provide additional security.
+All of the Residence Halls also have security cameras at entrances and in the building to provide additional security.

 Are there substance free halls that prohibit alcohol, tobacco, etc.?